 It is also the homeowner’s responsibility to register the appliances with the manufacturer as soon as you move in to ensure that your warranty is registered and validated.

 The warranty on appliances exists directly between you and the manufacturer.
-Should there be any cosmetic damages to the appliances (scratches/dents etc) you must report these to your site manager at FIHV, as we cannot accept reported damages of this nature after this time.
+Should there be any cosmetic damages to the appliances (scratches/dents, etc.) you must report these to your Site Manager at your first in home visit, as we cannot accept reported damages of this nature after this time.

 Storm damage is not covered by the warranty, and the homeowner is required to maintain their fence lines and garden gates as part of normal homeowner maintenance.

 Any significant gaps below the fence due to natural settlement of the sub soil is not a defect and can happen over time.
-However, issues such as this should not be evident at the point you take occupation, and should you identify anything of concern please ensure you raise this with your site manager during your FIHV.
+However, issues such as this should not be evident at the point you take occupation, and should you identify anything of concern please ensure you raise this with your site manager during your first in home visit.

 Kitchen worktops are designed to be used in an environment where cooking and preparation will take place and therefore are designed to withstand normal levels of moisture absorption.
 Worktop joints and cuts for inset sinks should have an appropriate waterproof joint/seal applied.

-Any damages must be reported to your site manager at FIHV.
-There should be no adjustments needed at the point you move into your new home, but should you notice any alignment issues which you are not happy with please raise them at your FIHV.
+Any damages must be reported to your Site Manager at your first in home visit.
+There should be no adjustments needed at the point you move into your new home, but should you notice any alignment issues which you are not happy with please raise them at your first in home visit.

-Following any initial FIHV adjustments, any future requirement for door adjustments will be the responsibility of the homeowner.
-Our ‘Hints, Tips & Guides’ section on our website (under the Kitchen & Appliances section) provides full illustrative guidance on how to easily do this.
+Following any initial first in home visit adjustments, any future requirement for door adjustments will be the responsibility of the homeowner.

-Kitchen units are designed to be used in an environment where cooking will take place & therefore are designed not perish due to normal levels of moisture absorption.
+Kitchen units are designed to be used in an environment where cooking will take place and therefore are designed to not perish due to normal levels of moisture absorption.

 However, damage/delamination caused by misuse from excessive water exposure would not be covered by the NHBC warranty.
 You must also ensure that any spillages are mopped up/dried immediately.
 You must also ensure that the units are cleaned using appropriate cleaning products.

-Any damages to the units (chips/dents/scratches etc) must be reported to your site manager at FIHV and will not be accepted if reported after this visit.
+Any damages to the units (chips/dents/scratches etc) must be reported to your Site Manager at your first in home visit and will not be accepted if reported after this visit.

-These are heavy use items and over time through normal use will mark and scratch.
+These are heavy use items and over time, through normal use, will mark and scratch.
 However, they should be free from any significant deep scratches or dents at the point you move into your new home.
-Should there be any issues like this please report them to your site manager at your FIHV, as damages will not be accepted if reported after this visit.
+Should there be any issues like this please report them to your Site Manager at your first in home visit, as damages will not be accepted if reported after this visit.

-Please also ensure that you so not use abrasive cleaning agents and/or wire wool to clean these items as this will cause damage.
-Avant Homes will not be responsible for instances of damage cause by the homeowner of this nature.
+Please also ensure that you do not use abrasive cleaning agents and/or wire wool to clean these items as this will cause damage.
+Avant Homes will not be responsible for instances of damage, caused by the homeowner, of this nature.

-Bathroom vanity units are designed to be used in an environment where moisture exists & therefore are designed not to perish when exposed to normal levels of moisture absorption.
+Bathroom vanity units are designed to be used in an environment where moisture exists and therefore are designed not to perish when exposed to normal levels of moisture absorption.

 Care must be taken when removing or operating the draw system to avoid accidental damage.

-Any damages to the units (chips/dents/scratches etc) must be reported to your site manager at FIHV and will not be accepted after this visit.
+Any damages to the units (chips/dents/scratches etc) must be reported to your Site Manager at your first in home visit and will not be accepted after this visit.

-Your boiler comes with a 2 year warranty provided by the manufacturer.
-It is the homeowners responsibility to register and validate your boiler warranty as soon as you take occupation.
-The manufacturer will hold the homeowners records on their systems, as such any faults need to be registered directly with the manufacturer.
+Your boiler comes with a 2-year warranty provided by the manufacturer.
+It is the homeowner’s responsibility to register and validate the boiler warranty as soon as you take occupation.
+The manufacturer will hold the homeowner’s records on their systems; as such, any faults need to be registered directly with the manufacturer.